vladmirfox/pokeemerald-expansion/docs/tutorials/how_to_battle_script_command_macro.md

 	.4byte \func
 	.endm
 ```
 `callnative` uses the last battle script command ID in order to pass a native function as an argument.
-Arguments are added recursively via a macro, so no need to worry about how they need to align to the amount of instructions to skip.
+Additional optional arguments are added recursively via a macro, so no need to worry about how they need to align to the amount of instructions to skip.

 Now, how might we add a custom `callnative` command?
 Here are the steps.
 We will use `BS_TrySetOctolock` as an example.
 ### 1. Create a macro in `asm/macros/battle_script.inc`.
 For example: